What Causes A Typhoon? (Factors, Formation, Safety)

 What’s the difference between a hurricane and a typhoon?
 They’re both storms that get names.
 The super typhoon hitting Asia is named Heian or Yolanda.
 The main difference between a hurricane and a typhoon is where the storm occurs.
 According to NOAA, hurricanes form in the northern Atlantic, northeastern Pacific, and South Pacific.

-The location of the typhoon cyclone or hurricane determines the direction it spins.
+The location of the typhoon, cyclone, or hurricane determines the direction in which it spins.
 A typhoon doesn’t mean it will spin in a specific direction, like a hurricane.
 Storms can spin either way.
-All storms are forming in the northern hemisphere and spin counterclockwise.
+All storms form in the northern hemisphere and spin counterclockwise.
 At the same time, those forming in the southern hemisphere spin clockwise.

-However, the super typhoon that’s a real scientific thing.
+However, super typhoons are real scientific things.
 It ranks on that side of the world, meaning a sustained surface wind of at least 150 miles an hour high.
 In the Atlantic, they typically appear from June to November.
 But the Pacific typhoon can happen anywhere from May to December.
 There may be as many as 30 in a year.

 Typhoons hit the headlines when they affect countries like Japan and Southeast Asia.
-On the other hand, Hurricanes hit the headlines when they wreak their damage across the Caribbean and parts of the southeastern USA.
+On the other hand, hurricanes hit the headlines when they wreaked their damage across the Caribbean and parts of the southeastern USA.
 Most begin life thousands of miles away in the Atlantic, close to northwest Africa.

 Safety precautions during and after Typhoon

-What to do during the typhoon and after the typhoons?
+What should you do during and after the typhoon?
 Here are tips to help you cope with any disturbance like a typhoon.

 • Stock up on emergency supplies before a typhoon comes.